 - Paper Structure

-- The lecture course is divided into five blocks:
+The lecture course is divided into the following blocks:

 - Teaching Arrangements

-- There are twelve weeks of laboratory classes, run across the five teaching modules, and students are assigned to one of two lab streams.
+There are twelve weeks of laboratory classes, run across the four teaching modules, and students are assigned to one of two lab streams.

 GENE 315 makes very extensive use of reviews and original papers from the scientific literature.
-PDFs of these will be placed on Blackboard.
+PDFs of these will be placed through ereserve on Blackboard.

 - Graduate Attributes Emphasised